-The layout and geology of the ILC site allow the construction of linear accelerators as long as 50 km.
+The layout and geology of the currently favored ILC site allow the construction of linear accelerators as long as 50 km.
 However, still, to reach multi-TeV or higher energies, we will need to develop new accelerating technologies with much higher accelerating gradients.
 These can be based on superconducting RF, normal-conducting RF, or advanced concepts such as plasma wakefield acceleration.

 In this Section, we will describe visions for the long-term future of the ILC Laboratory.
 Section 15.1 will discuss designs for superconducting RF accelerators.
 Section 15.2 will discuss designs based on normal conducting accelerators.
 Section 15.3 will discuss designs based on advanced acceleration ideas such as plasma wakefield acceleration.
-Section 15.4 will present the physics motivation for extension of the ILC to multi-TeV energies.
+Section 15.4 will present the physics motivation for extension of the ILC to the energy of 3 TeV.
+This discussion draws heavily on the studies done for the CLIC high-gradient accelerator proposal [475].
 Section 15.5 will discuss the physics of multi-10-TeV energies and the physics of electron colliders at these energies.